Warner Bros delays 'Dune', 'The Batman' movies

-(Reuters) - Warner Bros said late Monday it is delaying the release of “Dune” and “The Batman” movies, another setback for the entertainment industry hit by COVID-19 pandemic lockdowns and social distancing measures that have closed theaters worldwide.
+(Reuters) - AT&T Inc's T.N Warner Bros said it is delaying the release of "Dune" and "The Batman" movies, another setback for the entertainment industry hit by COVID-19 pandemic lockdowns and social distancing measures that have closed theaters worldwide.

+The movie industry received a jolt on Monday when Cineworld CINE.L, the world's second-biggest cinema chain, said it would close its UK and U.S. movie theaters, blaming the reluctance of studios to go ahead with major releases for the decision.

+But AMC Entertainment AMC.N, the world's No.1 chain, said on Tuesday that most of its theaters in the United States and Europe would remain open.

 “Dune”, a sci-fi movie directed by Canadian director Dennis Villeneuve, is now scheduled to open in October 2021, instead of December.
 The release of “The Batman”, starring Robert Pattinson, has been moved to the spring of 2022 from October next year.